sandeepDevJs/ecommerceAPI/readme.md

 ## Usage

-Rename ".env.env" to ".env" and update the values/settings to your own
+Rename ".env.config" to ".env" and update the values/settings to your own

 ## Install Dependencies